iftitalukder/VEDA/README.md

 # Blind_Assist
+# This blind assist system helps visually impaired users navigate safely by providing real-time audio alerts and descriptions of their surroundings.
+In Alert Mode, it warns about nearby objects (e.g., "Warning: a car straight ahead is too close!") every 5 seconds, ensuring timely hazard notifications.
+In Description Mode, it describes all visible objects (e.g., "car straight ahead, and 2 dogs 30 degree left") with the same frequency, aiding environmental awareness.
+Audio feedback is available in English or Bangla (keeping object names in English for clarity), while on-screen text remains in English for sighted assistants.
+Users can switch modes, toggle between languages, enable/disable audio, or save snapshots using simple keyboard commands, making it a practical tool for safe navigation and situational understanding.
 # Setup Guide for Object Detection Script on Raspberry Pi 4 (Xubuntu)

 This guide explains how to set up the environment to run the object detection script on a Raspberry Pi 4 (8GB) running Xubuntu.
 The script uses computer vision, machine learning, and text-to-speech for real-time object detection with Bangla/English TTS support.